 In addition, the 2012 squad, spearheaded by the strong defensive play of Perez’s infielders, posted a program-record .979 fielding percentage, the second best mark in the nation that year.
 The 2016 team posted a .969 fielding percentage (tied for the fifth best mark in program history) and the 2017 team wasn’t far behind with a .966 mark.

 Prior to her coaching stint at Sacramento State, Perez was the lead instructor at Kelly Jackson’s All-American Softball School in West Sacramento, Calif., from 2003-04.
 She also spent time as the head varsity coach at Center High School (Antelope, Calif.) for two years (2003-04).

 During her playing days, she was a four-year starter for the Hornets and remains the program leader in career fielding assists (495).
 The Petaluma, Calif., native appeared in 196 games (including 190 starts) at second base, shortstop and third base during her four-year tenure as a student-athlete at Sacramento State.

 In the Hornet career Div.
 I record book, Perez still ranks first in assists and eighth in walks.
 A team captain during both her junior and senior seasons, she earned all-Big West Conference honors in 2001 and started all but one game during her final two years with the program.

 Perez, who resides in Sacramento, graduated from Sacramento State in the fall of 2002 with a degree in communication studies, and completed her master’s degree in recreation administration in the fall of 2011.
-Perez and her husband, Alex, have two children, Caroline (5) and Jimmy (2).
+Perez has two children, Caroline (7) and Jimmy (4).